mo1ein/jobname/src/QuizOfKings.md

 - If you want to design a database, how do you determine which technologies or approaches to use?

-- What is docker & kober?
+- What is docker & kubernetes?

 - We want to design a URL shortener system.
 How would you design it?